OpenLiberty/cloud-hosted-guides/develop-microservices-docker/README.md

 ff0209191be9        ol-runtime          "/opt/ol/wlp/bin/ser…"   2 minutes ago       Up 2 minutes        0.0.0.0:9080->9080/tcp, 0.0.0.0:9443->9443/tcp   rest-app
 ```

 As well, you can view the logs and see the Open Liberty server starting.
 This is important because if it does not start or errors occur, thats one the first places to look.
+Replace <Container ID> with the container ID from your output.

-`docker logs <Container ID> (ff0209101be9)`
+`docker logs <Container ID> ` (ff0209101be9)

 ```
 [AUDIT   ] CWWKF0013I: The server removed the following features: [el-3.0, jsp-2.3, servlet-3.1].
 [AUDIT   ] CWWKF0011I: The defaultServer server is ready to run a smarter planet.
 The defaultServer server started in 4.371 seconds.
 ```

-Curl the `/System/properties`, where you can see a JSON file that contains the system properties of the JVM in your container.
+Curl the **/System/properties**, where you can see a JSON file that contains the system properties of the JVM in your container.

 `curl http://localhost:9080/LibertyProject/System/properties`

 ### Update the PropertiesResource class.

+To open the file click the the file button in the top left hand corner

-[File -> Open] `src/main/java/io/openliberty/guides/rest/PropertiesResource.java`
+[File -> Open] **src/main/java/io/openliberty/guides/rest/PropertiesResource.java**

 Note the endpoint of your application is going to change from **properties** to **properties-new**.
 This has been updated by the **@Path** annotation being changed.